DeepSeek Review: V4-Pro and V4-Flash — Hands-On with the Preview

 Testing methodology

-I ran V4-Pro and V4-Flash against live workloads from April 24 through May 7, 2026, on a developer-tier DeepSeek API key (no special rate-limit accommodations).
+I have been running V4-Pro and V4-Flash against live workloads since the V4 Preview launch on April 24, 2026, on a developer-tier DeepSeek API key (no special rate-limit accommodations).
 The same prompts ran against Claude Opus 4.6 and GPT-5.5 Thinking via their respective APIs for comparison.
 Three workloads:

 1. Agentic coding.
 A custom SWE-agent loop over a 40-file TypeScript repo, issue-to-PR, measured on first-pass test success.